AdobeDocs/audience-manager.pt-BR/help/using/features/traits/trait-common-taxonomy.md

 Se você decidir classificar características de acordo com a taxonomia comum, é importante lembrar:

 * Classification is *optional*.
-* Traits *are not* assigned to a taxonomic category by default (i.e., traits are not classified as &quot;unknown&quot; or &quot;uncategorized&quot; etc.).
+* Traits *are not* assigned to a taxonomic category by default (i.e., traits are not classified as "unknown" or "uncategorized" etc.).
 * Traits can belong to *one* taxonomic category only (multiple and cross-category classifications are not allowed).